-- Specialism: During our interview Tushar touched on the importance of sector specialism as one of the criteria when selecting his threat feeds provider.
+- Specialism: During our interview, Tushar touched on the importance of sector specialism as one of the criteria when selecting his threat feed provider.
 Put another way, if you are in banking, not every threat feed provider specialises in attacks on ATMs.

-As in all process based initiatives cyber resilience is a continuous loop linked to and operating within other business operational cycles.
-The key things to keep in mind.
-Protection is important but give equal weighting to making your organisation cyber resilient and breach ready.
+As in all process-based initiatives, cyber resilience is a continuous loop linked to and operating within other business operational cycles.
+The key thing to keep in mind is this: Protection is important but it is as essential to give equal weightage to making your organisation cyber-resilient and breach-ready.

 - Threat Intelligence comes in many forms.
 Before paying, do your due diligence and read the section on Commercial Threat Feeds above.

-- Remember, depending on your region and the nature of your business, yo you may NOT receive all the threat-intel from a particular vendor.
-Especially when it comes to intelligence from state actors.
-Tiny but crucial point.
+- Remember, depending on your region and the nature of your business, you may NOT receive all the threat intel from a particular vendor, especially when it comes to intelligence from state actors.
+This is a tiny but crucial point.